Skip to content

 Quick Answers

-Partial-loss claims for ember intrusion, smoke staining, and heat damage are common and claim-eligible; document and file like any partial damage.
+Yes.
+Partial-loss claims for ember intrusion, smoke staining, and heat damage are common and claim-eligible.
+Document the affected elevations and intrusion pattern and file as you would any partial-damage claim.

-On a Chapter 7A parcel, yes — code requires Class A non-combustible.
-The insurance question is whether the upgrade cost is covered.
+On a Chapter 7A parcel you generally must — code requires Class A non-combustible cladding.
+The real question for the claim is whether your code-upgrade cost is covered.

-Yes — documentation, supplements, and Safer from Wildfires hardening files are routine on our foothill, wine-country, and Tahoe rebuilds.
+Yes.
+Documentation, justified supplements, and Safer from Wildfires hardening files are routine on the foothill, wine-country, and Tahoe rebuilds we handle.

 Free Estimate